ptah-sh/ptah-server/README.md

 ## About Ptah.sh

 Ptah.sh is an open-source self-hosting deployment platform - alternative to Heroku/Vercel and other Big Corp software.
 We believe that indie, startups and small to medium businesses must not suffer from unpredicted billing or bare-metal/VPS configurations.

 The service is built on top of the proven container management solution - Docker Swarm.

 Ptah.sh takes the pain out of deployment by easing common tasks used in many projects, such as:

 -   Setting up stateful services (PostgreSQL, MongoDB, MySQL and others).
 -   Scaling stateless services to an infinite number of nodes (servers, as much as Docker Swarm can do).
 -   Managing automated backups for critical data.
 -   Load balancing of an incoming traffic and SSL auto-provisioning via Caddy Server.
 -   And many more features.

 ## Ptah.sh Sponsors

 We would like to extend our thanks to the following sponsors for funding Ptah.sh development.
-If you are interested in becoming a sponsor, please send an e-mail to Bohdan Shulha via [b.shulha@icloud.com](mailto:b.shulha@icloud.com).
+If you are interested in becoming a sponsor, please send an e-mail to Bohdan Shulha via [contact@ptah.sh](mailto:contact@ptah.sh).

 ### Sponsors

 -   _None so far_

 ## Contributing